This is article #8 out of 50 in The Startup Marketing Playbook.

 This person is highly entrepreneurial and enjoys building from scratch.
 Not only do they need to define what types of marketing your company needs, but they need to “write the playbook” on your marketing strategy and then personally execute that playbook to accomplish the 3 objectives listed above.
 This is extremely important because if you hire someone that can only operate within someone else’s playbook instead of building the system themselves, they will flop.

 2. The first marketing hire needs to be technical

 Much of the initial architecture of a marketing organization, from determining an effective data model (i.e. what fields to configure in the CRM) to integrating the marketing automation system with the CRM to editing HTML and CSS in email templates requires technical skills.
-You don’t need a full stack software engineer, but someone who knows their way around systems, code and data would be very helpful.
+You don’t need a full stack software engineer, but someone who knows their way around systems, code and data will be very helpful.

 3. The first marketing hire needs to be creative

 In addition to being technical and entrepreneurial, the first marketing hire also needs a creative twist.
-Leading workshop meetings to narrow down messaging, guiding designers in creating collateral and developing the first 1-liners used to describe the company mandates creativity.
-Needless to say, identifying someone that can do this and the technical side can be a challenge.
+Leading workshop meetings to narrow down messaging, guiding designers in creating collateral and developing the first 1-liners used to describe the company requires creativity.
+Needless to say, identifying someone who can do this and the technical side can be a challenge.

 4. The first marketing hire needs to be both strategic and tactical